 - Possibility of Orphan exclusivity

-It is estimated that rare diseases affect an estimated 25 to 30 million Americans and the European Organization for Rare Diseases (EURORDIS) estimates that 6% to 8% of the population of the European Union is affected by one.
+It is estimated that rare diseases affect an estimated 25 to 30 million Americans and the European Organization for Rare Diseases (EURORDIS) estimates that six to eight percent of the population of the European Union is affected by one.
 A rare disease, also sometimes called an orphan disease, is generally considered to be a disease that affects fewer than 200,000 people in the United States at any given time.
-While EURORDIS estimates that there are as many as 5,000 to 7,000 distinct rare diseases exist, the National Human Genome Institute claims that there are more than 6,800 rare diseases.
+While EURORDIS estimates that there are as many as 5,000 to 7,000 distinct rare diseases, the National Human Genome Institute claims that there are more than 6,800 rare diseases.

 These factors create an opportunity to discover and develop new therapies for small and mid-size companies that can create significant value due to their relative size.
-Leveraging the ability to support big pharma growth aspirations, yet do so with an infrastructure cost base that minimizes the risk to the return on investment.
+Our approach is to leverage the ability to support big pharma growth aspirations with an infrastructure cost base that minimizes the risk to the return on investment.

-The founders of Rallybio believe that our proven track record, extensive knowledge of bioinformatics, high-quality science capabilities, and most importantly our passion, will enable us to discover and develop drugs for patients suffering from these horrible rare and ultra-rare diseases.
+Our collective track record of success, extensive knowledge of bioinformatics, high-quality science capabilities, and most importantly our passion, will enable us to discover and develop drugs for patients suffering from these horrible rare and ultra-rare diseases.